klamma/ar-for-eu-book/_chapters/chapters/mapgazegesture.md

 ```

 Again, the HoverHandler uses a ray cast to find out whether something (and what) has been hit by the ray cast from the position and orientation of the head-worn camera.
-If it is a brain seg-ment, and if this has not already been hit previously (in previous frames of the update loop), then the highlight and remove highlight routines will be called.
+If it is a brain segment, and if this has not already been hit previously (in previous frames of the update loop), then the highlight and remove highlight routines will be called.

 ```c#